mrnorman/miniWeather/README.md

 First, you'll have to pay attention to asynchronicity. `parallel_for` is asynchronous, and therefore, you'll need to add `yakl::fence()` in two places: (1) MPI ; and (2) File I/O.

-Next, if a `parallel_for`'s kernel uses variables with global scope, which it will in this code, you will get a runtime time error when running on the GPU.
+Next, if a `parallel_for`'s kernel uses variables with global scope, which it will in this code, you will get a runtime error when running on the GPU.
 C++ Lambdas do not capture variables with global scope, and therefore, you'll be using CPU copies of that data, which isn't accessible from the GPU.
 The most convenient way to handle this is to create local references as follows:

 ```C++
 auto &varName = ::varName;